 During September 2022, the Company received 625,000 Cascade Copper Corp. ("Cascade Copper") common shares in connection with its sale of the Rogers Creek project to Tocvan (see note 7).
 These shares are classified as fair value through profit and loss as a level 3 investment and are recorded at the fair value based on the prelisting financing price of Cascade Copper.
-Cascade Copper plans to be publicly list on the Canadian Securities Exchange during 2023.
+Cascade Copper completed its public listing on the Canadian Securities Exchange during April 2023.